Chiral anomaly induces superconducting baryon crystal: Flux tube lattice

 Our crystalline state is not only a lattice for the charged pion condensate and thus the magnetic field, but also for baryon number due to the WZW term.
 The local baryon number (\ref{nblocal}) receives contributions both from $\nabla\alpha \cdot\vec{B}$ and $\nabla\alpha\cdot(\nabla\times \vec{j})$.
 With the help of Eqs.\ (\ref{iphi0}) and the definition of the (non-anomalous) charge current (\ref{QCurrent}) we have $\vec{j} \simeq -e(\hat{\vec{e}}_x\partial_y - \hat{\vec{e}}_y\partial_x)|\varphi_0|^2$, which implies \be \nabla\times \vec{j} \simeq e\Delta|\varphi_0|^2 \hat{\vec{e}}_z \, . \ee Consequently, the baryon density (\ref{nblocal}) becomes \be n_B(x,y) \simeq n_B^{\rm CSL} + \frac{e^3\mu\langle B\rangle}{16\pi^4 f_\pi^2}\left[\langle|\varphi_0|^2\rangle-|\varphi_0|^2+\frac{\Delta|\varphi_0|^2}{e^2f_\pi^2}\right] \, , \ee with the uniform CSL density $n_B^{\rm CSL}$ (\ref{nBCSL}), around which the baryon density oscillates, $\langle n_B \rangle = n_B^{\rm CSL}$.
 We plot the result in the lower panels of Fig.\ \ref{fig:BaryonNumberDensity} for the same points in the $\mu$-$\langle B\rangle$ plane as used in the upper two panels.
 We see that going above the critical field by 1\% leads to a periodic oscillation in the baryon number by about 8\%.
 The largest effect comes from the last term in Eq.\ (\ref{nBxy}), which originates from the vorticity contribution $\nabla\times \vec{j}$.
 This can be seen numerically or by estimating the ratio $[\Delta |\varphi_0|^2/(e^2 f_\pi^2)]/|\varphi_0|^2\sim 2\kappa^2 \gg 1$, where we have simply replaced the derivative by the inverse coherence length.
 We have checked numerically that this ratio is a good estimate for the relative importance of the two terms.

 By comparing the upper with the lower panels, Fig.\ \ref{fig:BaryonNumberDensity} also demonstrates that the baryon density is enhanced where the charged pion condensate is depleted.
 As a consequence, we obtain a "baryon crystal" where baryon number is maximised at the triangular points of the lattice, just like the magnetic field.
 This two-dimensional lattice translates to "baryon tubes" in three dimensions since our system is translationally invariant in the direction of the magnetic field.
 This is due to our approximation of a vanishing pion mass.
 In the physical case, we can expect a three-dimensional crystal with baryon number oscillating in all three dimensions.
-As the phase diagram in Fig.\ \ref{fig:eBmu} suggest, the chiral limit becomes a good approximation for very large magnetic fields, $e\langle B\rangle \gg m_\pi^2$.
+As the phase diagram in Fig.\ \ref{fig:eBmu} suggests, the chiral limit becomes a good approximation for very large magnetic fields, $e\langle B\rangle \gg m_\pi^2$.
 Therefore, one might expect a change in the structure of the phase from tube-like at ultra-large magnetic fields to bubble-like at more moderate fields.
-Of course, this is under the assumption of the validity of our chiral approach.
-At large magnetic fields, effects of chiral restoration and deconfinement will set in at some point, while at large chemical potentials actual baryons have to be taken into account even before chiral restoration and deconfinement are expected.
+Of course, this is under the assumption of the validity of our chiral approach, which we expect to break down at sufficiently large magnetic fields and/or baryon chemical potentials.